TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Enabled real-time insights through Power BI dashboards with automatic daily refresh.
 - Reduced daily data update time from hours to under a minute (average ~40 sec) using GitHub Actions.
 - Delivered a reliable, low-latency, fully automated data pipeline with zero manual intervention.
+- Achieved 100% workflow reliability as recorded in the GitHub Actions, with zero pipeline failures since deployment.

 <hr>